Yousrry/Ivolve/README.md

 ## Next stop is Ansible !
 ### after provisioning resources we need to configure them ,and that's why we need Ansible !
-### we need to install and  the plugin called aws_ec2 which helps in in creating Dynamic inventory for EC2 instances
+### we need to install the plugin called aws_ec2 which helps in in creating Dynamic inventory for EC2 instances
 # (inventory)
 ![image](https://github.com/Yousrry/Ivolve/assets/172133196/ff01627a-b8a8-4484-aa7e-04b772d5eba2)
 # (ansible.cfg)